Spike815/Real_Estate_Analysis/README.md

 ### Correlation study of the various factors that may affect housing prices
 ![heatmap](https://github.com/Spike815/Real_Estate_Analysis/assets/97194496/f574b4b0-501c-4f0b-be66-9abf5483907d)

+## Usage
+Execute the Analysis.ipynb notebook to go through the whole data clearning and analysis process.

 ## Installation
 This program requires python 3.11.3.
 In this repository there is a requirements.txt file included.
 To install te required packages, you can run `python3 -m pip install -r requirements.txt